Cauliflower Soup just sounds bad to some people, you know?

 I know.
 And I’m right there with ya.

 Really.
 I think it sounds horrid.
 (Plus, there is that extra fact that leftover cauliflower smells like…well…you just make it, stick it in your fridge, and come back in a bit to smell it, and you’ll know what I mean.)

 But, I kid you not.
 This stuff is good.
 And I’m not even a big fan of califlower.
 But this is not cauliflower.
 It’s cauliflower soup.
-Think savory, creamy, healthy, and delicious.
+Think savory, creamy, semi-healthy, and delicious.

 I made this soup for dinner Monday night along with some herb bread and happened to post it as my facebook status.

 One of the comments… “I’d rather take a vitamin.”